SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Rainbow sighed.
 "No, she did mine first."

 Applejack was even more confused at this.
-"Why did she cut *my* mane if it went so bad with you?"
+"Why did she cut *my* mane after it went so bad with you?"

 Rainbow averted her gaze.
 "Because I asked her to."